hashicorp/terraform-provider-aws/docs/add-a-new-resource.md

 ### Name the resource

-Either by creating the file manually, or using `skaff` to generate a template.
+Create the resource file using `skaff` to generate a template or manually.

-All resources should be named with the following pattern: `aws_<service>_<name>`

-Where `<service>` is the AWS short service name that matches the key in the `serviceData` map in the `conns` package (created via the [Adding a new Service](add-a-new-service.md))

-Where `<name>` represents the conceptual infrastructure represented by the create, read, update, and delete methods of the service API.
-It should be a singular noun.
-For example, in an API that has methods such as `CreateThing`, `DeleteThing`, `DescribeThing`, and `ModifyThing` the name of the resource would end in `_thing`.
+See the [Naming Guide](/naming/#resources-and-data-sources) for details on how to name the new resource and the resource file.
+Not following the naming standards will cause extra delay as maintainers request that you make changes.

 ### Fill out the Resource Schema